How can we help ten million young people worldwide better understand the risks of underage drinking?

 We tested out a few methods, ranging from camera rigs, such as the SnorriCam, to experimenting with crystals and kaleidoscope balls in front of the lens to distort and manipulate the image, subsequently mimicking alcohol-induced blurry vision.

 A global initiative

 This is a project with huge global ambitions; we’re helping to facilitate those goals by localising this learning experience across several countries.
 We have briefed these markets on how to approach the project, acting as the creative fulcrum to brings these stories to life around the world.
 Now live in over 20 countries, with more being added with each passing month.

 We decided that localising this project – so that every market has its own site and set of films – was the best solution so that the content feels wholly relevant and culturally on point in order to make the right sort of impact in each country.

 Working with Tilt on Smashed Online has been transformative for Collingwood and the project itself.
 Faced with Covid-19, Smashed needed to transition to an online platform whilst maintaining our unique drama based methodology.
 We presented Tilt with a big challenge!
-The result has been a creative, trusting, and hugely enjoyable partnership.
-Tilt worked sensitively with our creative and educational material to adapt it to an e-learning model bringing fresh ideas and inspiration to the programme.
+Tilt worked sensitively with our creative and educational material, adapting it for digital and bringing fresh ideas and inspiration to the programme.
 The result is an emotionally engaging, top quality learning experience that is already generating fantastic feedback from teachers and students.
-It is infused with powerful video, hi-tech interactive elements, all focused on achieving strong learning outcomes.

 What’s impressed me the most is the breadth of skills and experience within the Tilt team – from scripting and film to design and build functions – along with great project management delivered in an informal and collaborative way.
 It’s been a great partnership and one we hope to continue for years to come.